With Connexion, you can:

 You can search headings in a bibliographic record with the touch of a button and link headings to the associated authority records so the bibliographic record will automatically update if the authority record changes.
 You can also let other Connexion users worldwide know that the linked headings in the bibliographic records match those in the authority records.

 There are two ways to access the power of Connexion: a Web browser-based interface and a Windows® desktop application.
 Which interface you use depends on the unique needs of your library and cataloging staff.
 You can use both if required; consistency in presentation ensures that users can move back and forth between the interfaces with a minimum of effort.

 Choose the Connexion browser if you want a browser-based interface that requires no special software to install and is available from any Internet-enabled PC.

 Learn more about Connexion browser

 Connexion helps make cataloging available more places and for more people by way of its Web interface.
-The Connexion browser is utilized like any Web site through a standard browser such as Microsoft Internet Explorer or Netscape Navigator.
+The Connexion browser is utilized like any website through a standard browser, such as Microsoft Internet Explorer or Mozilla Firefox.